williamcioffi/egsocial/docs/readme.md

     b. if a calf is lost; mother was considered lactating until the last sighting of calf, and non-lactating afterwards.

 First, we'll load in the data and prepare the date formats and take a peak.
-Dat is a table of sighting records, while cdat is a table of calving years.
+'Dat' is a table of sighting records, while 'cdat' is a table of calving years.